jasparagus/LoLlyPlotty/README.md

 ## To-Do:
-+ Re-implement party size plot

-+ Plot for what champions are in the game (enemy or ally) but not played by you); use overlaid red(enemy team)/green(ally team) bars with winrates, with n_games printed below each bar

 + Add new fractional variables (for histograms): percentage of team's (VARIABLE) that the player did/earned/etc. (e.g. damage or gold)
   + XP